 It is not given as cash grants, but goes directly to the Canadian institution or organization to which the applicants are applying.

 Applications must be received at the Curl BC office, to the attention of the Awards Committee, no later than midnight (PST) December 15th annually.

 For further information or questions, please contact Penny Bartel at firstname.lastname@example.org

 How to apply: Print the Application Form (click here) complete all sections and return the application package by mail or fax to Curl BC, Attention: Awards Committee.
 All applications must include: 2 references (1 from someone who knows you through curling), proof of acceptance or registration at a post secondary institution, and a handwritten letter in business style format.
 Applications can be scanned and emailed to the office, but the letter must be hand-written.
-Incomplete applications will not be considered.
+Incomplete and/or late applications will not be considered.

 Camosun College Foundation

 The Canadian Senior Men’s and Ladies’ Championships, 1991 Bursary provides support for residents of BC who are enrolled full-time at Camosun College in Victoria.
 Consideration is given to students who maintain satisfactory academic standing, have financial need, are passionate about the sport of curling and who either play, volunteer or are a member of a curling club in BC.